fevensamuel/JS-Fundamentals/README.md

    - Prints `"C is fun"` a specified number of times (based on the first argument passed to the script).
    - If the first argument cannot be converted to a valid positive integer, it prints `"Missing number of occurrences"`.
 - **8-square.js**: This script prints a square using the character `X`.
 The size of the square is determined by the first argument passed to the script.
 If no valid argument is provided, it will print an error message.
+- **9-square.js**: This script adds two integers passed as arguments to the script and prints the result.

 ## How to Run